Becoming an engine of development for her community

 Thanks to her father's vision and the resources of the ADL Group, which was already well established in her early days as an entrepreneur, Paul is aware that she has had access to financial support that others find more difficult to access.

 “It would certainly have been different if I had been a woman starting from scratch to start her business, when getting financing is not easy and it's even worse in the Indigenous community,” she says.

 But money doesn't solve all the problems.
 Paul is convinced that mentoring is even more lacking in the communities.
 For this reason, she is now working on a third business project, the Moccasins and High Heels Circle, with businesswoman Danièle Henkel.

-“Our goal is to propel Aboriginal women's businesses by linking them with non-Aboriginal mentors,” says Paul.
+“Our goal is to propel Indigenous women's businesses by linking them with non-Indigenous mentors,” says Paul.